 The same way that producing quality requirements requires iterating on the problem domain to make sure the requirements address the right problem or opportunity, producing high quality designs requires multiple passes to explore and refine concepts in pursuit of the best solution.

-Bottom line: design needs to be taken care of by *someone*, and the best teams wil have designers who collaborate with the rest of the team to produce the optimal solution
+Bottom line: design needs to be taken care of by *someone*, and the best teams wil have designers who collaborate with the rest of the team to design the optimal solution based on the agreed upon requirements.

 As you can see from the three facts above, design is an important element that needs to exist separate from requirements and coding.
-Embedding UI design in the requirements is bad because you’re prematurely limiting how the requirements will be addressed (is a pop-up window truly better than a sliding panel?), before different ideas can be explored.
+Embedding UI design in the requirements is bad because you’re prematurely limiting how the requirements will be addressed (is a pop-up window truly better than a sliding panel to provide the ability to submit a review?), before different ideas can be explored.
 And leaping from requirements to coding is bad because it means the design will happen implicitly during coding, without considered thought.
 It’s like deciding to build a house based on the requirements “must have 3 bedrooms, 2 bathrooms, and 1 kitchen” without thinking through how to best allocate the rooms.
 You could end up with the requirements met but the residents unhappy that they have to pass through the kitchen every time they want to go from their bedroom to a bathroom, or dissatisfied with the high cost of temperature control because room placement didn’t take advantage of the position of the sun.

 The main reason we have so many BAs confused about their role and which documents they’re supposed to create is that in many organizations managers aren’t aware of the importance of separating requirements from design and design from coding.
 Typically in these organizations there are no designers on the team, and developers are rewarded by the number of lines of code written, or user stories implemented, or tasks marked as completed, rather than by truly solving the business problem.
 This means developers don’t want to “waste time” exploring different ideas on how to implement a specific capability.
 The BAs in these organizations are left with the task of producing the final design, often with insufficient time to dedicate to understanding the problem and articulating and validating the requirements before jumping into “solution mode”.